benjholla/benjholla.github.io/_posts/2015-6-3-hello-world.md

 With respect to this site, I'd also add:

-> Don't be afraid of change, it's all in the [commit history](https://github.com/benjholla/benjholla.github.io/commits/master). ~Me
+> Don't be afraid of change, you can always revert to something older in the [commit history](https://github.com/benjholla/benjholla.github.io/commits/master). ~Me